 - 1 oz. pineapple juice

-- brown sugar or raw sugar
+- 1 Tablespoon brown sugar or raw sugar

-- chili powder
+- 1 Tablespoon chili powder

-- lime juice
+- 2 Tablespoons lime juice

-Let glass rest upside down for a couple of minutes to set.
+- Let glass rest upside down for a couple of minutes to set.

-Garnish with a sprig of thyme if you like.
+- Garnish with a sprig of thyme if you like.